 Lenders vary in their requirements, with some being more strict than others.
 They need enough financial information to determine the lending risk of a potential borrower.
 To be eligible for a loan, you must be able to repay the loan.

 You won’t have a business credit score as a startup business; that’s why the lender will review your personal score and tax returns.

 Since you haven’t established a business credit score, the lender might ask you to sign a personal guarantee indicating you will repay the loan should your business fail.

 Lenders will verify that you’re current with creditors and do not have outstanding financial debts.
-They will also want copies of business documents such as business registration and license.
+They will also want business documents such as business registration and license copies.

-You may need to provide documentation that proves that you own the business, have been in operation for a certain amount of time, and have been successful in your endeavor so far.
+You may need to provide documentation proving that you own the business, have been in operation for a certain amount of time, and have been successful in your endeavor.

 Some of the documents that could help prove this are:

 - Bank records (personal and business)

 The application process is typically relatively quick, and you can complete some online.
 The significant difference in the process for startup business loans is in the discovery and document phase.